SDG 14 - Strategic Initiatives

 Western has several programs designed to educate local and national communities on the importance of sustainable fisheries, aquaculture, and tourism.

-- The Centre for Environment and Sustainability hosts an EnviroCon Conference annually.
-One speaker addressed small-scale fisheries and their sustainable management.
+- Centre for Environment and Sustainability: Hosts an EnviroCon Conference One speaker addressed small-scale fisheriesand their sustainable management.
 This free conference is open to students, faculty, and community members.

-- Mark Biesinger, listed on Stanford’s World’s Top 2% Scientists List (2018-2023), conducts research on the science of finding, catching, and conserving fish.
-He shares his knowledge as president of Forest City Bassmasters, a local London club that hosts guest speakers and events with a focus on conservation activities.
+- Mark Biesinger: Listed on Stanford’s World’s Top 2% Scientists List (2018-2023), conducts research on the science of finding, catching, and conserving fish.
+He freely shares his knowledge as president of Forest City Bassmasters, a local London club that hosts guest speakers and events with a focus on conservation activities.

 Sustainable Utilization of Rivers

-Western supports and organizes events for the conservation and sustainable utilization of our local ponds, lakes, and rivers.
+Western supports and organizes events for the conservation and sustainable utilization of our local ponds, lakes, rivers, and marine resources, engaging students, faculty, and the broader community in both education and hands-on stewardship.

-- Students, faculty, and community members worked with Western and the Upper Thames River Conservation Authority on a project called Live Staking.
-This form of bioengineering is used to keep water in Medway Creek and pollution and other contaminants out.
+- Live Staking: Students, faculty, and community members worked with Western and the Upper Thames River Conservation Authorityon a project using a form of bioengineering to keep water in Medway Creek and pollution and other contaminants out.
+Medway Creek runs through the Western campus.

-- Riverfest is an annual occurrence, celebrating Deshkan Ziibi (Thames River).
+- Riverfest: An annual occurrence, celebrating Deshkan Ziibi (Thames River) the local river.
 This event, which is free for students, staff, faculty, and the local community, focuses on Indigenous ways of knowing and conserving nature, emphasizing humanity’s duty to protect and honour the water flowing through Deshkan Ziibi.

 Maintain Biodiversity of Ecosystems

-Western engages in research, industry, and local community collaboration to maintain and enhance ecosystems and biodiversity, including aquatic ecosystems and those under threat.
+Western engages in research, industry, and local community collaboration to maintain and enhance ecosystems and biodiversity, including plants, animals, aquatic ecosystems, and those under threat.

-- The Campus as a Living Lab project unites faculty, staff, community, and industry partners to protect biodiversity.
-Some key projects include:
+- Campus as a Living Lab: This project unites faculty, staff, community, and industry partners to protect the biodiversity on our campus.
+Projects include:

-- Barn Swallow Breeding and Nesting Structure—providing suitable nest structures to support this species at risk;
+- Barn Swallow Breeding and Nesting Structure: Provides suitable nest structures to support this species at risk.

-- Industry and research collaboration, studying the environmental impacts of road salt.
+- Environmental impacts of road salt: Industry and research collaboration, studying the environmental effects of de-icing salts.

-- The WesternWater Centre collaborates with government, local municipalities, industrial partners, academic partners, and the local Indigenous community.
+- WesternWater Centre: Collaborates with government, local municipalities, industrial partners, academic partners, and the local Indigenous community.
 The centre focuses on research leading to innovative solutions addressing all aspects related to clean water supply and water-environment issues, including the protection and management of water resources, resource recovery, and treatment technologies, to aid our aquatic ecosystems.
+It addresses all aspects related to clean water supply and water-environment issues, including the protection and management of water resources, resource recovery, and treatment technologies, to aid our aquatic ecosystems.

 Water Standards